autr/pi/README.md

 **Add user to GPIO usergroup**

-Fixes permission denied errors when using GPIO
+This will fix pin permission errors through OF / Processing;

 ```zsh
 sudo adduser pi gpio